Gadchiroli: History

-In ancient times the region was ruled by the Rashtrakutas, the Chalukyas, the Yadavas of Deogiri and later the Gonds of Gadchiroli.
+In ancient times the region was ruled by the Mauryan empire, Gupta empire, Rashtrakutas, the Chalukyas, the Yadavas of Deogiri and later the Gonds of Gadchiroli.
 In the 13th century Khandkya Ballal Shah founded Chandrapur and made it his capital.
 Chandrapur subsequently came under Maratha rule.
 In 1853 Berar, of which Chandrapur (then called Chanda) was part, was ceded to the British East India Company.
 In 1854 Chandrapur became an independent district of Berar.

 In 1905 the British created the tehsil of Gadchiroli by transfer of a zamindari estate from Chandrapur and Bramhapuri.
 It was part of the Central Provinces until 1956 when, with the reorganisation of the states, Chandrapur was transferred to Bombay state.
 In 1960, when Maharashtra was created, Chandrapur became a district of the new state.
 On 26 August 1982 Chandrapur was divided, with Gadchiroli tehsil becoming an independent district.

 Naxalism is highly prevalent in Gadchiroli, with the guerrilla fighters taking to the hills and dense forests, 15 soldiers have been killed in an IED blast at Kurkheda area in 2019.
 Gadchiroli has also been designated as part of the Red Corridor.
 Settlements are being explored by many social workers.